 ULTIMATE

-Within the ERC-funded project ULTIMATE, we perform R&D towards the ultimate dark matter detector based on a dual-phase liquid xenon TPC.
-Such detector, maybe realized within the DARWIN framework, will have a target mass of ~40t of liquid xenon.
+Within the ERC-funded project ULTIMATE, we performed R&D towards the ultimate dark matter detector based on a dual-phase liquid xenon TPC.
+Such detector, possibly realized within the XLZD collaboration, will have a target mass of >40t of liquid xenon.
 Its sensitivity will start to be limited by coherent neutrino-nucleus interactions, a background which cannot be reduced by shielding.

-The ULTIMATE team consists of 2 professors, 1 PostDoc, 3 PhD students and several BSc and MSc students.
-We address the following questions:
+The ULTIMATE team consisted of 1 professor, 2 PostDoc, 3 PhD students and several BSc and MSc students.
+We addressed the following questions:

 - How can we achieve the strict Rn-background requirements for DARWIN?

-→We study an alternative detector design and work on improved material selection - How can we reduce the neutron background originating from PTFE?
+→We studied an alternative detector design and work on improved material selection - How can we reduce the neutron background originating from PTFE?

-→The (no so) simple trick is to use less and cleaner PTFE. - Can we improve the design of the TPC to reduce these backgrounds?
+→The (not so) simple trick is to use less and cleaner PTFE. - Can we improve the design of the TPC to reduce these backgrounds?

-→We are currently investigating this question. - Are there better alternatives to the dual-phase charge readout?
+→We demonstrated a hermetically sealed TPC for this purpose . - Are there better alternatives to the dual-phase charge readout?

-→ An approach where the scintillation light is created in the liquid might solve some known problems. - Which (non-WIMP) science channels can be addressed by DARWIN?
+→ We operated the first TPC where the scintillation light is created in the liquid, which can solve some of the known problems. - Which (non-WIMP) science channels can be addressed by DARWIN?

-→We are making detailed background studies to estimate DARWIN's sensitivity for WIMPs and other dark matter candidates and also focus on neutrino science. - Which shields are required for DARWIN?
+→We made detailed background studies to estimate DARWIN's sensitivity for WIMPs and studied neutrinoless double beta decay. - Which shields are required for DARWIN?

-Some of these projects are pursued in our new laboratory in Freiburg.
+Some of these projects were pursued in our laboratory in Freiburg.
 This unique building was re-furbished for our group recently and provides ideal conditions for large- and small-scale prototypes.
 It is equipped with a small class ISO-6 cleanroom.

 ![]() |